 Solicitor advocates must also perform to the standard set out relevant to their practice.

 All applicants should be aware that the whole process to obtain extended rights of audience can take around nine to twelve months.
 The rule change relating to obtaining criminal rights of audience is effective from 1 January 2020.
 The rule change relating to obtaining civil rights of audience is effective from 1 July 2020.
 There are various processes of application, assessment and acceptance that prospective candidates must undergo before they are permitted to exercise their rights of audience.
 In addition, applicants seeking criminal rights of audience will require to attend a compulsory Introductory course prior to submitting an application.

-Going forward, anyone looking to make an application for criminal or civil rights of audience will require to have undertaken an introductory course.
-The introductory course is a course of practical training explaining the application process, the standards and training required in obtaining a right of audience in the Court the duration, form and content of which shall be prescribed by the Council from time to time.
+Prior to making an application for criminal or civil rights of audience, an applicant will require to attend an introductory course.
+The introductory course is a course of practical training explaining the application process, the standards and training required in obtaining a right of audience in the court the duration, form and content of which shall be prescribed by the Council from time to time.
 A provider of the introductory course must ensure that the course complies with the duration form and content of the course as prescribed by Council from time to time.
-The course is currently only offered by the Society of Solicitor Advocates will be running an introductory course on Friday 6 March 2020.
-Anyone looking to submit an application in 2020 should attend this course.
-Further details can be found here.
+The course is currently only offered by the Society of Solicitor Advocates.
+Anyone looking to submit an application to a course of training should have attended an introductory course.

 All applicants must submit an application form and the appropriate application fee to us.
 References will be sought and thereafter the Rights of Audience Sub Committee will sift applications to determine which applicants may be admitted to the course of training taking into consideration that the courses are not entry level courses.
 Applicants will be notified of the outcome of that sifting with relevant reasoning provided.
 Successful applicants will be granted a Sitting-In card and sent details of the course of training and assessment and details of subsequent practice and procedure and professional conduct exams.